Wireless Communications and Public Safety Act

-The Wireless Communications and Public Safety Act of 1999 is a United States federal law enacted as Public Law 106–81 of October 26, 1999.
-It is also known as the 911 Act.
+The Wireless Communications and Public Safety Act of 1999, also known as the 911 Act, is a United States federal law enacted as Public Law 106–81 of October 26, 1999.
 The act required the setup of enhanced 911 and mandated that 911 serve as the emergency number for non-land line phones as well.
 It was an amendment to the Communications Act of 1934 as amended by the Telecommunications Act of 1996.

 House

 The Wireless Communications and Public Safety Act began as H.R.
 438 in the 106th Congress.
 The purpose of the bill was "To promote and enhance public safety through use of 911 as the universal emergency assistance number, and for other purposes."
 It was introduced February 2, 1999 by Rep. John Shimkus [R-IL].
-There were six bi-partisan co-sponsors: Roy Blunt [R-MO], Nathan Deal [R-GA], Anna Eshoo [D-CA], Thomas Sawyer [D-OH], William Tauzin [R-LA], and Heather Wilson [R-NM].
+There were six bi-partisan co-sponsors: Roy Blunt [R-MO], Nathan Deal [R-GA], Anna Eshoo [D-CA], Thomas Sawyer [D-OH], Billy Tauzin [R-LA], and Heather Wilson [R-NM].